KoStard/HermesCLI/README.md

 1. Summarize a document:
    ```
-   hermes --model claude README.md --prompt "Summarize this document in one paragraph"
+   hermes --model claude-sonnet-3.5 README.md --prompt "Summarize this document in one paragraph"
    ```

 2. Ask a question and save the response: